rpulusani/UI-work/src/client/app/hateoas_factory/README.md

     });

-    // Saving a a new item in service.item Contacts.post(item).then(function() {
+    // Saving a a new item, if no item is given service.item is sent if found Contacts.post(item).then(function() {

     });